bkold/RISC-CPU-Assembler/README.md

 Assembler to accompany the RISC CPU

 ##About
 This program is written with Ada2012 and requires a Ada2012 GNAT compiler.
 The assembler supports labels and comments.
 See the RISC-CPU Project for an Op_Codes Document.
 An example code can be seen in 'Sample Code.txt'.
 At the moment, disassembly is not a built in feature.
+This assembler is designed to be bullet proof and give intelligent error messages to the user.
+It will never compile incorrect input or or visa versa.
+The parser accommodates for tabs as well as spaces and comments.
+This assembler can easily be retooled to support MIPS32 assembly.

+The sample code provided gives many examples for good and bad input.

 This system makes use of Getopt, so it is easy to use.
 The flags are